tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 The protocols differ from the traditional consensus protocols and the Nakamoto consensus protocols by not requiring an elected leader.
 Instead, the protocol simply guides all the nodes to consensus.

-These four protocols are described as a new family of protocols due to this concept of metastability: a means to establish consensus by guiding all nodes towards an emerging consensus without requiring leaders, while still maintaining the same level of security and inducing a speed that exceeding current protocols.
+These four protocols are described as a new family of protocols due to this concept of metastability: a means to establish consensus by guiding all nodes towards an emerging consensus without requiring leaders, while still maintaining the same level of security and inducing a speed that exceeds current protocols.

 This is achieved through the formation of "sub-quorums", which are small, randomized samples from nodes on the network.
 This allows for greater throughputs and sees parallel consensuses running before they merge to form the overarching